 As with the Broken Column art project in Stavanger, street art is an excellent opportunity to explore the city in a new way, by foot or by bike.
-Some works of art can be found to the west and south of the city centre and some in the middle.
+You will find some works of art to the west and south of the city centre, and some in the middle.
 Many, however, are laid out quite nicely from the centre through the street called Pedersgata (and side streets) all the way to Tou Scene, at the far east of the city centre.
 Allow at least one hour just to walk the distance.
 You could spend hours walking up and down the streets to locate them all.
 Some are small and quite obscure.

 Have a look at this Flickr page for a wide variety of photographs.
 On Instagram you will find many photos with the hashtag #streetartstavanger.

 Below is my map with around 150 registered works of art from 2006 to 2016.
-(Pieces from 2012 and before are grouped under the “12” markers, and the rest of the numbers corresponds to year, 13 is 2013 and so on.)
+(I have grouped pieces from 2012 and before under the “12” markers, and the rest of the numbers corresponds to year, 13 is 2013 and so on.)
 The map is based on material from Nuart.
 Some artwork that I have photographed is not listed on the map, and some may no longer exist.
 This is the nature of street art, it is not designed to last.

 It is possible to zoom in and out out the map, move it and click on the markers for information.
-The map can be enlarged to full screen (in Google Maps).
+Enlarge the map to a full screen (in Google Maps).
 There are instances of street art elsewhere the region, but only the centre of Stavanger is included in the map to facilitate reading.

-(This article is also available in Norwegian, on Sandalsand’s Norwegian language subdomain.
-You will find even more images there.)
+This article is also available in Norwegian, on Sandalsand’s Norwegian language subdomain.
+You will find a lot of images there.